 The comprehensive written qualifying exam evaluates the student's basic knowledge in soil science.
 Students are expected to be familiar with disciplinary soil science knowledge at least at the 400-course level.
 The students will be tested in four of the five sub-discipline areas in Soil Science (chemistry, fertility, morphology, biology, and physics).
 Students should prepare themselves with appropriate course work and study in the selected sub-disciplines.
-The exam will be offered twice annually by the soil science faculty: (1) in the first week in January and (2) in the last week of August.
+The exam will be offered twice annually by the soil science faculty: (1) in the middle of spring semester and (2) in the middle of the fall semester.
 Exceptions to this timeline should be discussed with the Department Chair and Graduate Coordinator.
-Students should take the qualifying exam immediately following completion of core courses in the four sub-disciplines selected for examination, no later than after the completion of four non-summer semesters at WSU.
-The questions in each non-emphasis sub-discipline are for a three-hour exam.
-The questions in the emphasis sub-discipline are for a five-hour exam.
-Each sub-discipline exam will be given at a different day of the exam week.
-Each sub-discipline will be graded separately.
+Students should take the qualifying exam immediately following completion of core courses in the four sub-disciplines selected for examination, no later than in the fourth non-summer semesters at WSU.
+The exam consists of questions to a specific problem or issue in soil science.
+Students will be asked to answer and respond to the exam, which integrates the different soil science disciplines selected by the student.
+The exam is open book and the student has 5 days to complete the exam, the exam is a take-home exam.

 The Graduate Coordinator will coordinate the exam.
-The major advisor should inform the Graduate Coordinator and Academic Coordinator two months before the exam time if they have a student taking the exam.
-A passing grade for each sub-discipline in the exam must be a "B" or higher.
-If the student does not pass in a sub-discipline, the student will receive a "U" grade for the 800 research credits for that semester.
-The comprehensive written qualifying exam is considered passed only if all sub-disciplines have been passed.
-The student can retake the exam in the failed sub-discipline in the following semester as part of the regular qualifying exam.
-If the student fails the second exam, the student will receive a "U" grade for the 800 research credits and be recommended for termination from the program.
-The student may discuss the possibility of switching to a MS program.
-If the advisory committee is supportive, the committee chair should seek approval from the chair of the program, who may submit a request to the Dean of the Graduate School for reinstatement of the student and a change of degree/program to the MS program.
-A switch to a MS program requires approval of the advisory committee, the program chair, and the Graduate School.
+The major advisor should inform the Graduate Coordinator and Academic Coordinator in the first week of the semester the exam is taken if they have a student taking the exam.
+A passing grade for the exam must be a "B" or higher.
+If the student does not pass the exam, the exam must be retaken within 4 weeks.
+If the student also fails the second exam, the student will be dismissed from the soils doctorate graduate program, but there may the possibility of switching to an MS program.
+If the advisory committee is supportive, the committee chair should seek approval from the chair of the program, who may submit a request to the Dean of the Graduate School for a change of degree/program to the MS program.
+A switch to an MS program requires approval of the advisory committee, the program chair, and the Graduate School.